High-performance Parallel Computing

 Supervisor: Dr. Omer San, Oklahoma State University.

-Goal: This is the side project I like to spend time on my own interest whenever I take a break from my primary research.
-The primary goal of this research is to enhance parallel computing performance of complex multiscale simulations, in terms of computation cost and acceleration.
+Goal: This is a side project that I pursue out of personal interest whenever I take a break from my primary research.
+The primary goal of this work is to improve the parallel computing performance of complex multiscale simulations by reducing computational cost and enhancing computational acceleration.